victor-david/camera-eye/README.md

 **Camera Eye** is a .NetCore WPF Windows application for viewing and manipulating IP cameras.
 It uses a plugin framework to support various cameras.

 ### Features
-- Arrange various cameras on the video wall.
-- Change the number of slots on the wall.
+- Change the number of slots on the video wall to suit your need.
+- Drag a camera from the camera list and drop it into the slot you want.
 - Pan and tilt the camera*.
 - Pan and zoom the video image digitally.
 - Flip and mirror the camera output*.
 - Change the video brightness, contrast, hue, and saturation*.
 - Establish a banner over the video (top, bottom, or off) that displays camera name, current time, and frame count.
+- Everything saved for next run.
+Window size, position, slots, which cameras are where, etc.

 For features marked with an asterick to be enabled, both the camera and its associated plugin need to support them.
-A plugin implements one required interface and zero or more optional interfaces, depending on its target camera.
+A plugin implements one required interface and zero or more optional interfaces, depending on its target camera and its intended use.

 ### Projects
 The solution consists of several projects: